 A small, private, undergraduate, national liberal arts university just north of Austin, Southwestern University is Texas’ oldest institution of higher learning and boasts one of the nation’s most beautiful college campuses.
-Southwestern enrolls approximately 1,300 students, maintains a student/faculty ratio of 10:1 and offers courses in 48 areas of study.
-More than 60 percent of students volunteer on campus or in the community – twice the national average.
-More than 80 percent of students participate annually in some form of organized physical activity through at least one of the 11 intercollegiate teams, 22 intramural sports and four club sports.
-Additionally, Southwestern has over 90 student organizations ranging in focus from scholastic and government to special interest and Greek.
-Of the 275 graduates in the class of 2010, 92 percent of 274 respondents had either obtained employment or acceptance into a graduate/professional school within ten months of graduation – a reflection of the success of Southwestern and its students.See All 0 Photos
+Southwestern enrolls approximately 1,500 students, maintains a student/faculty ratio of 12:1, average class size of 18, and offers courses in 36 areas of study.
+More than 50 percent of students volunteer on campus or in the community – twice the national average.
+More than 60 percent of students participate annually in some form of organized physical activity through intercollegiate teams, intramural sports and/or club sports.
+Additionally, Southwestern has over 100 student organizations ranging in focus from scholastic and student government to special interest and Greek.
+AS of July 2019, 91 percent of graduates had obtained employment or had been accepted into graduate or professional school within 10 months.
+The Princeton Review has ranked Southwestern #3 in the country for Impact Schools (2019).See All 0 Photos

 Main CampusGeorgetown, Texas, United States Campus Website0 - 5,000 on Campus<100,000 residents in GeorgetownLanguage(s) spoken on campus: English